 · Would you disown your child, if they married someone from a different religion?

-Have an open heart and see the situation from most sides.
+Have an open heart and see the situation from all options.

 Don't be the one to choose for your child.